 to shame, and there was a fantastic

-event at Råsunda the day before the
+Råsunda the day before the

 demolition, with a match between